 Note: Unsuccessful applicants are encouraged to seek feedback from the committee to strengthen any future applications that they may submit.

-- Final Reports Due: Within one month of the project completion; OR December 31, 2017, whichever is earlier.
-Should your project take place December 15-31, 2017, you will have one month from that date to complete the reports.
+- Final Reports Due: Within one month of the project completion; OR December 31, 2018, whichever is earlier.
+Should your project take place in 2019, you will have one month from that date to complete the reports.
 The final installment will be paid once all reporting requirements are satisfied.

 Full details of the fund and criteria are available in the application package.